-VI.
+VII.
 REPORTING

-The Chief Financial Officer shall submit a written quarterly investment report of investment transactions for the preceding reporting period to the City Manager and City Council.
+The Chief Financial Officer shall submit a written and signed quarterly investment report of investment transactions for the preceding reporting period to the City Manager and City Council.
 The report will include a description in detail of the investment position of the City.
+To include:

-To include a summary of investments, and their beginning market value, additions and changes to the market value during the period, ending market value, and fully accrued interest for the reporting period.
-The report should include a description of each investments.
+- 1. a summary of investments, and their beginning market value, additions and changes to the market value during the period, ending market value; - 2. fully accrued interest for the reporting period; - 3. a description of each investment; - 4.
 The market value of the portfolio must be determined at least monthly.
-Market prices will be obtained from an independent source.
+Market prices will be obtained from an independent source. - 5. state the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - 6. state the maturity date of each separately invested asset that has a maturity date; - 7. state the compliance of the investment portfolio to the investment policy and strategy and the Act.